Make Several for Your Kitchen and Extras to Give as Gifts!

 These bowl-shaped hot pads are meant to go right in the microwave, with your bowl nestled inside.

 Just keep in mind that these are meant for quick warming, NOT long-term cooking.
-Plus, be sure your cozies are made from 100% cotton thread, batting and fabric.
+Plus, be sure your cozies are made from 100% cotton everything – thread, fabric and batting (without scrim or glue).
 Polyester is likely to melt and can cause a fire (as can cotton cozies that are heated for too long).

-We have two bowl potholder cozie patterns to share with you.
+We have two bowl potholder cozie designs to share with you.

-The first is a free tutorial from Karen of Syzygy of Me.
-We like this pattern because you size the cozy to fit a particular bowl.
+The first is a free tutorial from Karen of Syzygy of Me writing for 2 Little Hooligans.
+We like this pattern because you can size the cozy to fit a particular bowl.

 That means you can make cozies for even your largest bowls.
 Plus, the instructions are simple and straightforward.

-The second pattern is from A Quilted Passion.
-There is a small fee for this pattern but it’s worth the price for the simplified construction and excellent instructions.
+The second design is from A Quilted Passion.
+There is a small fee for the patterns but it’s worth the price for the simplified construction and excellent instructions.

-The pattern is for cozies in three sizes.
-They work with both round and square bowls.
+The second pattern is for cozies in two larger sizes (shown in the bottom row in the photo above and in the photo below).
+All of the sizes work with both round and square bowls.

 - Medium Size – Opening 9.5″, bottom 5″ square